shermp/Pico-ASHA/README.md

 cmake --build .
 ```

+### Installing

 To load the program onto your Pico W, press the `BOOTSEL` button while plugging it into the PC over USB.
-Then copy the `asha.uf2` onto the mass storage device.
+Then copy the `pico-asha.uf2` onto the mass storage device.

+Developers with a suitable debug (SWD) connection to the Pico may alternatively load `pico-asha.elf` using OpenOCD.
+This provides a non-interactive method of loading Pico-ASHA without having to press the `BOOTSEL` button.

+Instructions for doing so are outside the scope of this readme.

 ### Serial